leoGeraldino/leoGeraldino/README.md

 I'm currently studying the following front-end technologies: HTML, CSS and JS.
 I also love Python, more especifically, Django and Flask web frameworks and a little bit of pygame.<br> I also have knowledge in C and C++ languages, focused on embedded systems, and I have a basic knowledge in Java too.<hr>

 - 🔭 I’m currently working on myself, studying hard and working hard 💪
-- 🌱 I’m currently learning front-end technologies and some of Python too 🐍
+- 🌱 I’m currently learning front-end technologies and some of Python 🐍
 - 👯 I’m looking to collaborate on web projects
 - 📫 How to reach me: https://www.linkedin.com/in/leonardogeraldinodasilva
 - ⚡ Fun fact: I love soccer ⚽ and calisthenics 🏋️‍♂️💪.
 Maybe I'll be a rockstar someday 🤟🎸